 82. -- Elaine | g. daughter | 13 | d.
 1/31/2000

-William Muster is listed under the last name Miller, possibly because Emma used Miller for both of her sons so they would share the same last name.
+A genealogist volunteered to locate this census record for me and finally found it.
+They list my father with the last name Miller.
+Most likely Emma called both of her sons by her first husband's last name.
 Or it could have been an error on the part of the census taker.
 The taker also misspelled Moldenhauer (sic.
 Moldenhuer).

-The other Moldenhauer family, was Emma's brother, William, his wife Ella, and their daughter Elaine.
+The other Moldenhauer family members living there were: Emma's brother, William, William's wife Ella, and their daughter Elaine.
 Elaine's grandson contacted me to provide more Moldenhauer genealogy information - now posted on this page - click here or scroll down.

 Emma's parents were Ernest and Otila Moldenhauer.
 Ernest b.
 11/19/1857 Brumberg, Germany, d.
 07/12/1930 Chicago, IL; Otila, aka Ottie, Ottilie, Ottile, Ottalie, nee Zogel/Zobel, b.
 10/03/1860 Germany, d.
 09/21/1934, Chicago, IL.